 Shop all Ibanez Guitars HERE.

 The guitar itself has gone through fairly minimal changes in terms of design, as Leo Fender pretty much got it right the first time.
-However, the Fender American Professional Telecaster includes a set of reliable V-Mod pickups which reduce that single coil hum whilst maintain the key sound of the Telecaster.
+However, the Fender American Professional Telecaster includes a set of reliable V-Mod pickups which reduce that single-coil hum whilst maintaining the key sound of the Telecaster.

-Every guitarist should have a Tele in their collection and this is a great option.
+Every guitarist should have a Tele in their collection, and this is a great option.

 Shop all Fender Telecaster guitars HERE.

-With a price tag around £2,399 this guitar is one of the key noticeable benefits of this guitar is the Roasted Maple neck with hand rubbed oil and wax finish.
+Take the pictured Music Man Valentine Electric Guitar for example; one of the key noticeable benefits of this guitar is the roasted maple neck with Gunstock oil and hand-rubbed special wax blend.
 When you pick this thing up it basically encourages you to play better as the neck feels amazing in your hands.
 It’s smooth and sleek without any of that drag that sometimes occurs with “sticky” necks.

-You also have the ingenious headstock design that ensures that G string problem is solved – no more tuning that string more than others!
+You also have the ingenious headstock design that ensures that G string problem is solved – no more tuning that string more than others.